Why choose Stage School Australia?

 Many of our students join our classes exclusively to increase their self-confidence and social skills.
 No experience is required to join any of our programs.

 Do you cater for students with previous experience?

-Yes.
-We cater for students with all levels of experience in the performing arts.
+Yes, we cater for students with all levels of experience in the performing arts.
 During the initial audition, we encourage students who have had previous experience to participate to the best of their ability, allowing us to place them in the most suitable group.

-Why would my son/daughter not be accepted?
+Why would my child not be accepted?

 Can my child request to be in the same class as their friends?

-What commitment is involved for parents?
+What commitment is involved for parents/guardians?

 How often do your students perform?

-Beginners OnStage, YABC and VYT students perform twice annually in a fully staged theatre production at the end of each semester.
+Beginners OnStage, YABC and AYT students perform twice annually in a fully staged theatre production at the end of each semester.
 The Young Australian Broadway Chorus also complete drama demonstrations at your local rehearsal venue throughout the year which family can attend.
 Australian Boys Dance Academy present low-key demonstrations which may be held in the rehearsal location or at a small theatre.